 Like the region itself, viewers in Asia have diverse wants and needs.
-More than one in five OTT users haven’t watched traditional TV during the pandemic, while 67% preferred free and ad-supported content.
+Over one in five OTT users haven’t watched traditional TV during the pandemic, while 67% preferred free and ad-supported content.
 As a mobile-first region, 66% of users also preferred to stream content on mobile.
-To succeed in Asia, traditional MSOs need to cater to these differing needs constantly evolving.
+To succeed in Asia, traditional MSOs must cater to these differing needs constantly evolving.

-A winning strategy involves a good mix of the right content, a strong network, and agile tech.
-Traditional MSOs must firstly provide local content to appeal to local audiences, and they must be willing to explore new avenues to widen their reach.
-Looking into hybrid revenue models – such as a combination of AVOD and SVOD – may strengthen MSOs’ grip on local audiences who much prefer ad-supported content at no cost.
-Lastly, traditional MSOs must shed their backend legacy systems and invest in agile, cloud-based systems to ensure they can seamlessly manage operations.
+A winning strategy involves a good mix of content, a strong network, and agile tech.
+Traditional MSOs must first provide local content to appeal to local audiences, and they must be willing to explore new avenues to widen their reach.
+Looking into hybrid revenue models - such as a combination of AVOD and SVOD - may strengthen MSOs’ grip on local audiences who prefer ad-supported content at no cost.
+Lastly, traditional MSOs must shed their backend legacy systems and invest in agile, cloud-based systems to manage operations seamlessly.

 Going cloud-based is especially important for traditional MSOs contemplating expansion into new markets.
-During this time, a business’s focus should be on getting to know local market conditions, personalizing the customer experience, and identifying the right tiering and pricing for audiences.
-Less time should be spent dealing with digital transformation issues, ensuring multi-currency payment options, multi-language capabilities, and localizing other features throughout the lifecycle.
+During this time, a business should focus on understanding local market conditions, personalizing the customer experience, and identifying the right tiering and pricing for audiences.
+Less time should be spent dealing with digital transformation issues, ensuring multi-currency payment options and multi-language capabilities, and localizing other features throughout the lifecycle.